hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

     let negative_seq = -10..0;
     let to_negative = 0..-10:-1;
     println("Legend: (f(x) = x - 10, g(x) = -x)");
-    for let (x, to_n) in negative_seq.zip(to_negative) {
+    for let (x, to_n) in Enumerable.zip(negative_seq, to_negative, |l, r| => (l, r)) {
         print("(f(x), g(x)) = ({0}, {1}),", x, to_n);  // print "(f(x), g(x)) = (-10, 0),(f(x), g(x)) = (-9, -1)" and so on
-        if x == to_n {      // and when it reaches (5, 5), it also prints "Crossed over!"
+        if x == to_n {      // and when it reaches (-5, -5), it also prints "Crossed over!"
             println("Crossed over!");
         }
     }
 ```

-<span class="caption">Listing5: Two graphs crossed over</span>
+<span class="caption">Listing 5: Two graphs crossed over</span>

 We call such objects iterators because they iterate through a sequence-like object and yields an element at a time.
-It's very useful and it's one of the reasons that gives Expresso the power of expressive-ness.
+It's very useful and it's one of the reasons that gives Expresso the power of expressiveness.
 An integer sequence expression can take negative values in any of its operands as long as they fit in the range of
 the built-in `int` type(which corresponds to [-2<sup>31</sup>, 2<sup>31</sup> - 1]).
 You may notice that the integer sequence expression looks like something, say, the conditional operator.
 And yes, that's right!
 In Expresso, we have 2 types of ternary operators.
 One is the conditional operator(often called "the ternary operator"
-since most programming languages does have only one ternary operator) and the other is the integer sequence operator we have just introduced.
+because most programming languages does have only one ternary operator) and the other is the integer sequence operator we have just introduced.

 ### The `slice` type